 Emergency Food Storage Supply List

-Comfort foods: The next step is to keep foods that your family likes eating on hand in emergencies.
+Comfort foods: The next step is to keep foods your family likes eating on hand in emergencies.
 Familiar foods can help ease stress at such times.
 It would help if you did not forget your favorite gravies, spices, and sauces to add variety to noodles, beans, soups, and rice dishes.

 Storage location: You should also select a dry and easily accessible location to store your emergency food rations.
 Pantry shelves and kitchen cupboards are ideal.
 Foods should be rotated after each shopping trip to keep older foods in front and ensure that they are consumed first.
 It is advisable to store a manual can opener with your food supplies.